 With the development of social media, phishing doesn’t have to come from emails anymore, either.
 But unfortunately, this is where the risks of phishing and cybercrime also put your family at risk.
 So there are nearly four billion social media users, and that number is growing by the day.

-Targeted phishing scams on social media
+Targeted phishing scams on social media: Cybercriminals target members of your family

 Hackers can send more targeted phishing scams on social media because most users will follow accounts they are interested in.
 This gives a hacker an idea of what they can do to draw your attention.
 For example, if you’re a big fan of a particular music band; they can create a fake competition where the winner is given tickets to see them perform live.
 All the victim needs to do is click on a link to participate in the contest, and can use the fake link to steal your login credentials or install malware on your device.